 50th anniversary of the Alaska Marine Highway

 For the thousands of residents in communities along Alaska’s coast, no roads link them to neighboring towns.
 Instead, these coastal residents get around thanks to Alaska’s ferry system.
 But the Alaska Marine Highway, as the ferry system is known, isn’t just for residents.
-In 2013, the Alaska Marine Highway celebrates its 50th anniversary, and it’s a great time for visitors to experience Alaska’s coastal communities onboard one of the system’s signature blue-and-gold vessels.
+In 2013, the Alaska Marine Highway marked its 50th anniversary, giving visitors all the more reason to experience Alaska’s coastal communities onboard one of the system’s signature blue-and-gold vessels.

 For more information visit the Alaska Marine Highway